 'Ring Of Fire' Eclipse Sweeps Across Skies In Middle East And Southeast Asia

-From the Middle East to Southeast Asia, people looked skyward for a chance to see an annular eclipse Thursday, as the unusual celestial event took place over a long but thin band of the world.
-The striking "ring of fire" phenomenon – with the moon blotting out all but a sliver of the sun — began in Saudi Arabia and ended northeast of Guam in the Pacific Ocean.
+From the Middle East to Southeast Asia, people looked skyward for a chance to see an annular eclipse on Thursday, as the unusual celestial event took place over a long but thin band of the world.
+The striking "ring of fire" phenomenon — with the moon blotting out all but a sliver of the sun — began in Saudi Arabia and ended northeast of Guam in the Pacific Ocean.

-An annular eclipse occurs when the moon is too far away from the Earth to block the entire sun during an eclipse.
-Instead of the sun's full bright disc, or a crescent of light, viewers in areas of complete annularity see a fiery halo around the moon.
+An annular eclipse occurs when the moon is too far away from Earth to block the entire sun during an eclipse.
+Instead of the sun's full bright disk, or a crescent of light, viewers in areas of complete annularity see a fiery halo around the moon.

 كسوف الشمس من شاطئ الحيل 🌘— حسّان الغيلاني (@7ghailani) December 26, 2019